 Isaiah spoke to the Lord and the Lord brought the shadow ten degrees BACKWARD!

 Ten degrees is exactly 40 minutes!
 Twenty-three hours and 20 minutes in Joshua, plus 40 minutes in Second Kings make the missing day in the universe!”
 Isn’t it amazing?

-Origins: Folks have been awestruck by the "missing day" legend since at least 1936, when the story emerged into popular culture via a book by Harry Rimmer, titled The Harmony of Science and Scripture.
-In it, Rimmer cited an 1890 book as his proof of the calculations behind the tale.
-Scholars dismissed Rimmer's claims as baseless, but despite the authoritative debunkings of the time and in the years since, the legend thrives.
-Indeed, the Internet has given it new legs; spreading it to new audiences is as easy as clicking the 'forward' button.
+In his own work, Rimmer cited an 1890 book as his proof of the calculations behind the tale.
+Scholars dismissed Rimmer’s claims as baseless, but despite the authoritative debunkings of that time and in the years since, the legend continues to thrive.
+Indeed, the Internet has given it new legs, and spreading it to new audiences is as easy as clicking the ‘forward’ button.

 The Public Affairs Office at NASA’s Goddard Space Flight Center in Greenbelt, Maryland, responded to the prevalence of Hill’s fictitious story by issuing a press release that noted (among other things):

 [This center] has no knowledge of the use of its computers supposed by Mr. Harold Hill and attributed to our scientists.
 Goddard does not apply its computers to the task of projecting thousands of years into the future or past, as this would be irrelevant to the operational lifetime of satellites, which rarely exceeds a dozen years.